canonical/jaas-documentation/reference/group.md

 # Group
 > See also: {ref}`manage-groups`

-In JAAS, a group is a collection of users, services accounts, and/or groups.
+In JAAS, a group is a collection of users or groups.

 A group is referenced by name (which is internally matched to a unique ID).